 When an edge-junction-edge connectivity rule is present: E1 can connect to E2 via J1.

 When the topology is validated for the features above, connectivity is established and no errors are returned.
 While the features do not satisfy the edge-junction-edge rule because the intermediate junction is the wrong type, they do satisfy the junction-edge rules.

 In an example using a water network, J1 and J2 junctions represent a reducer and valve, respectively.
-A reducer is always located between two edge features and should be included in an edge-junction-edge rule, while a valve is an example of a junction feature that needs to be included in a junction-edge rule.
+A reducer is located between two edge features and must be included in an edge-junction-edge rule, while a valve is an example of a junction feature that must be included in a junction-edge rule.
 Including the valve junction in a junction-edge rule allows the feature to be respected when located intermediately between two edge features or at the end of an edge feature.